Semidefinite programming relaxations for quantum correlations: Background

 Correlations admitting such a decomposition are called local whereas those that do not are called nonlocal.
 For an in-depth discussion of nonlocality, we refer to \citet{BrunnerCavalcantiReview2014, ScaraniBook}.

 The response functions $p(a|x,\lambda)$ and $p(b|y,\lambda)$ can be written as probabilistic combinations of deterministic distributions but, in analogy with the case of the local hidden state model, any randomness can be absorbed into $p(\lambda)$.
 Thus, without loss of generality, we can focus on deterministic response functions and their convex combinations enabled by the shared common cause.
 Geometrically, the set of local correlations forms a convex polytope \cite{Fine1982}.
-Deciding whether a given distribution $p(a,b|x,y)$ is local can therefore be cast as an LP, in order to model where the cardinality of $\lambda$ is the total number of deterministic distributions.
+Deciding whether a given distribution $p(a,b|x,y)$ is local can therefore be cast as an LP,

+where the cardinality of $\lambda$ is the total number of deterministic distributions.
 The correlations are local if and only if the optimal value of Eq.~\eqref{LHVLP} is nonnegative.
 As before, it is also interesting to consider the dual LP,

 This is clearly reminiscent of the steering dual in Eq.~\eqref{lhsdual}.
 The first constraint normalises the coefficients $\{c_{abxy}\}$ and the second constraint ensures that if $p(a,b|x,y)$ is local then the value of the dual is nonnegative.
 Hence it implies the inequality